 We needed to make internet connectivity a high priority because I had regular meetings and was expected to be online and reachable from 8-5 Central Standard Time (CST).
-I would sometimes work more, but I’ve always held very strong boundaries for work-life balance and rarely worked more than 50 hours in a week, usually holding close to 40 hours.
-I was performing very well remotely and frequently offered promotions and accolades for my performance.
+I would sometimes work more.
+But I’ve always held very strong boundaries for work-life balance and rarely worked more than 50 hours in a week, usually holding close to 40 hours.
+Recognized for performing very well remotely, I was frequently offered promotions and accolades for my performance.

 I resisted most efforts for promotion as I have a theory that too many people get in such a race to climb the ladder that they climb right past the rung they were the happiest on.